NCAR/GeoCAT/index.md

 # Welcome

 **Geo**science **C**ommunity **A**nalysis **T**oolkit (**GeoCAT**), established in 2019, leads the software
-engineering efforts of the National Center for Atmospheric Research (NCAR) Computational and Information Systems Lab (CISL)’s “Pivot to Python” initiative.
-Support for GeoCAT is provided by the U.S. **National Science Foundation**.
+engineering efforts of the NSF National Center for Atmospheric Research (NSF NCAR) Computational and Information Systems Lab (CISL)’s “Pivot to Python” initiative.
+Support for GeoCAT is provided by the **U.S. National Science Foundation**.

 GeoCAT essentially aims at creating scalable data analysis and visualization tools for Earth System Science